-A Look Back on Kim Kardashian and Kanye West's Extravagant Vows
+Dinner at Versailles, Private Jets and That Flower Wall: Revisit Kim Kardashian & Kanye West's Wedding - E!
+Online

 Kim just had to get through a little drama first.
 First there was Khloe's hangover, so intense that she slept as a glam squad handled her hair and makeup, then the revelation that Rob had split and, finally, Kim's fears her cathedral-length Givenchy veil—matching her custom lace mermaid gown with illusion cutouts—was so heavy it might "make me trip and fall right on my face."

-But when she made her way down to a waiting West she didn't stumble once.
+But when she made her way down to a waiting Kanye she didn't stumble once.
 Even as she caught sight of famed Italian tenor Andrea Bocelli belting out "Con te Partiro."
 The singer-songwriter is a favorite of both Kim and her late father Robert Kardashian so he was an appropriate choice for the processional, Kim just assumed they'd use a recorded version.
 "I thought I was walking to the aisle to his CD playing," she told E!
 News.
 "But when I got to the altar, I did a double take and screamed.
 I couldn't believe he was there himself."

-The surprise, arranged by West, left her feeling "like I was walking down the aisle with my dad."
+The surprise, arranged by Kanye, left her feeling "like I was walking down the aisle with my dad."

 And it was just the first of several breathtaking moments.
 Standing in front of a staggering wall of white blooms, pastor Rich Wilkerson Jr. led a ceremony as Kim's siblings Khloe, Kourtney Kardashian, Kendall Jenner and Kylie Jenner looked on alongside celeb guests such as John Legend, Chrissy Teigen, Rachel Roy and LaLa Anthony.
-(Fresh off their Met Gala fight and reportedly fearing a run-in with Roy, Beyoncé and Jay-Z begged off.)
+(Fresh off their Met Gala fight and reportedly fearing a run-in with Rachel, Beyoncé and Jay Z begged off.)

-After confessing to one pal he'd practiced his self-penned vows in the mirror to commit them to memory, West delivered his heartfelt words without a hitch and the parents to then 11-month-old North (watching in her own custom haute couture Givenchy) sealed their marriage with a kiss.
+After confessing to one pal he'd practiced his self-penned vows in the mirror to commit them to memory, Kanye delivered his heartfelt words without a hitch and the parents to then 11-month-old North (watching in her own custom haute couture Givenchy) sealed their marriage with a kiss.

 "The whole wedding was just filled with so much love," Kylie would later confess on Good Morning America.
 "It was just really amazing to watch that."
 Echoed sister Kendall, "Everything was amazing.
 And to see two people so happy.
 I think that that was probably my favorite part."